-> Zoo in Zamosc is one of the best in Poland.
-You can’t see it on the map because it is located few kilometres from the Old Town.
+(21) Zoo in Zamosc is one of the best in Poland (right after Wroclaw zoo).
+You can’t see it on the map because it is located a few kilometers from the Old Town.

-> We usually feel sorry for the animals that are being kept in that cages… It was different in Zamosc.
-Animals have great conditions of living there.
-Most of them are under the protection and can’t live freely in their natural environment.
+I usually feel sorry for the animals that are being kept in that cages… It is different in Zamosc.
+They are doing pretty well there.
+Most of them are under protection which means they can’t live freely in their natural environment.

-> Our room was spacious and comfortable.
-The staff was very friendly and welcoming.
+The rooms in the hotel are spacious and comfortable, the staff was very friendly and welcoming.

-> And the buffet breakfast… The food was so delicious and fresh that we couldn’t get enough of it!
+And the buffet breakfast… The food was so delicious and fresh that we couldn’t get enough of it!

 Another great reason to stay in Mercure hotel is that you will get a discount card for many tourist attractions in the city.
 For example, you will pay 40% less for the ticket to Zamojskie Museum.
 How awesome is that?